Explore tropical ecosystems, conduct biological fieldwork, and study conservation in one of the world’s most biodiverse countries.

 Ecuador is an ideal setting to learn about tropical biology and ecology.
 Within this small country’s borders, the Amazon Basin, the Andes, the Pacific Ocean, and the Galápagos Islands provide unique climatic niches that harbor ecological treasures and a plethora of flora and fauna.

-Visit the high sierra of the Andes and spend a week on the Galápagos Islands.
+Visit the high sierra of the Andes, the cloud forests of the Chocó, the Amazon basin, and the Galápagos Islands.

-Ecuador is home to two biological hotspots—the tropical Andes and the Chocó—known for their mega-diversity and rapid loss of habitat.
+Travel to two biological hotspots—the tropical Andes and the cloud forests of the Chocó—known for their mega-diversity and rapid loss of habitat.
+Explore human impacts on the Amazon and spend five days at Tiputini Biological Station in Yasuní National Park.
+Spend a week exploring the Galápagos Islands.
 Given the overwhelming ecological importance of Ecuador’s biota and the severe threats they face, this program makes it possible for you to learn about tropical ecosystems while you are immersed in the global, national, and local impacts of resource use in the tropics.